 Since 1986, the Cultural Arts Office has worked to make arts and culture an integral and inspiring part of the community’s life.
 The Cultural Arts Office seeks to create connections among artists, cultural organizations, community groups, businesses, visitors and residents that sustain and promote a thriving, diverse, creative city.

-Cultural Arts Office Moving to Dove Library
+Cultural Arts Office Has Moved to the Dove Library

 On April 26, the Carlsbad City Council approved final design concepts for public artwork to be installed as part of the Aviara Park Improvement Project.